 Advances in Cognitive Systems offers a venue to report work on any topic related to the representation or organization of complex mental structures, their use in multi-step cognition, or their acquisition from experience or instruction.
 Functional capabilities that arise in this context include:

 Some research communities already address such issues, including those dealing with cognitive architectures, cognitive robotics, commonsense reasoning, and qualitative modeling, but none brings them together in one place.
 We welcome submissions from those working on these and other topics who are interested in complex cognition, human-level intelligence, and related areas.

 Advances in Cognitive Systems will rely on electronic submission of papers for review and publication.
-Papers must not exceed twenty (20) pages, including all figures, tables, and references.
+Papers must not exceed twenty (20) pages for the journal or sixteen (16) pages for the conference, including all figures, tables, and references.
 We will return to the authors any submissions that exceed this page limit or that diverge significantly from the format specified herein.

 The text of the paper should be formatted in one column, with an overall width of 6.0 inches (15.24 cm) and length of 8.0 inches (20.32 cm).
 The left margin should be 1.25 inches (3.175 cm) and the top margin 1.5 inches (3.81 cm).
 The right and bottom margins will depend on whether the paper is presented on US letter or A4 paper.

 The paper body should be set in 11 point type with a vertical spacing of 12 points.
 Please use Times Roman typeface throughout the text.
 Additional details about paper format and references, as well as electronic templates for producing the camera-ready copy, are available at

 We assume that authors will have access to LaTeX or Microsoft Word to format their documents and can use a Web browser to download style files and upload their papers.